sakoht/data-provenance/README.md

 - etc.
 - When things finally start to compile, un-comment the encoder/decoder for downstream classses one-by-one.

-#### For an abstract class, you need a way to handle all possibe subclasses:
+#### For an abstract class, you need a way to handle all possible subclasses:

 If you have a class like `Animal`, the decoder must handle any given subclass anyone writes.